aprilweilab/mrpast/docs/results.rst

 Bootstrap confidence intervals
 ------------------------------

-``mrpast confidence --bootstrap solver_output.json`` can be pretty slow, as it runs every bootstrap sample through the maximum likelihood solver and produces results in two places:
+``mrpast confidence --bootstrap solver_output.json`` can be pretty slow (hint: use ``-j <threads>`` to speed it up), as it runs every bootstrap sample through the maximum likelihood solver and produces results in two places:

 1. Directory ``solver_output.bootstrap.out/`` which contains all of the intermediate solver results for every bootstrap sample.
 2. File ``solver_output.bootstrap.csv`` which contains a summary of all of the parameter and likelihood values for every bootstrap sample.